yoavadamlab/VR-setup-for-NeuroImaging/README.md

 - keep track of the mice licking the lick port (for learning rate analysis)
 - Save the behavioral data from the training and Imaging sessions for future analysis

 The arduino code (can be found in the `Arduino` directory) used for hardware control.
-Easch 10 ms it send data to virmen via serialport communication indicate if lick oocur and the amount of spinning of the wheel.
+Each 10 ms it send data to virmen via serialport communication to indicate if lick oocured and the amount of spinning of the wheel.
-Virmen will also send data to the arduino via the same serialport, indicate when to open the valve for giving reward.
+Virmen will also send data to the arduino via the same serialport, to indicate when to open the valve for reward delivery.

 Based on our `Mice training protocol.pdf` we desined specific training logic for each training stage.
 In the beginning of each training session, the trainer need to declare the current training stage: